 - Study of several candlesticks charts and definitions

-- A short list of valuable candlestick reversal signals - analysis
+- A short list of valuable candlestick reversal signals - analysis on actual charts

 4 - TRENDS

 - The Dow Theory, the premise of technical analysis

 - Identifying trend lines and channel lines: up, down and horizontal

 - Short-term, intermediate, and long-term trends - analysis on actual charts